owncloud-archive/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

 You may transfer files from one user to another with ``occ``.
 The command transfers either all or a limited set of files from one user to another.
 It also transfers the shares and metadata info associated with those files (*shares*, *tags*, and *comments*, etc).
-This is useful when you have transfer a user’s files to another user before you delete them.
+This is useful when you have to transfer a user's files to another user before you delete them.

 .. important::
    Trashbin contents are not transferred.